bmw-software-engineering/trlc/TUTORIAL-OPTIONAL-BASE.md

 feature](TUTORIAL-CI.md) of TRLC plans to address this), but it is also quite hard to understand.

-## Solution 1: refactor types
+## Solution 1: refactor types and freeze components

-One way to fix this problem is to have fewer attributes and fewer optional attributes in your types.
+One way to fix this problem is to have fewer attributes and fewer optional attributes in your types, and freeze components that never change.
 You could, for example, rework the above example like so:

 ```
 type Requirement {
   description optional String
+  asil                 ASIL
 }

-type Engine_Requirement extends Requirement {
+type Component_Requirement extends Requirement {
   component COMPONENT
-  asil      ASIL
 }

+type Engine_Requirement extends Requirement {
+  freeze component = COMPONENT.Engine
+}

 checks Engine_Requirement {
-  component == COMPONENT.Engine,
-    "Engine req should have Engine component

-  asil == ASIL.D
+  asil == ASIL.C or asil == ASIL.D,
-    "Engine req should be ASIL D"
+    "Engine req should be ASIL C or D"

-  description != null and len(description) > 0
+  description != null and len(description) > 0,
     "Must have a description"
 }
 ```